Calibrating your kiln

 Know Your Kiln

-• Even external conditions like voltage temperature and humidity in the room affect the firing.
+• External conditions like voltage, temperature, and humidity in the room

-• It's vital to understand while the controls used in most kilns are perfectly acceptable for ceramics, they are not precision instruments.
+It's important to understand that while the controls used in most kilns are perfectly acceptable for ceramics, they are not precision instruments.

 • The controls in ceramic kilns are typically accurate to about 1% of scale (+/- 25 F on a typical kiln.)